 “How are you going?”
 I enquired.

-“I have booked seats in the School of Artillery bus leaving from the Club tomorrow morning,” he replied.
+“I have booked seats in the School of Artillery bus leaving from the Club tomorrow morning.“

-“When our officer’s parents or in-laws visit Shirdi, they take the Z. Naik Suresh, my driver will report to you tomorrow morning,” I said.
+“When our officer’s parents or in-laws visit Shirdi, they take the Z. Havildar Suresh, my driver will report to you tomorrow morning.”

-Hearing this our Quartermaster, Captain Subhash passed the customary instructions to Naik Suresh to include carriage of adequate water, soft drinks, sandwiches and a spare jerrycan of petrol.
+Hearing this our Quartermaster, Captain Subhash passed the customary instructions to Havildar Suresh to include carriage of adequate water, soft drinks, sandwiches and a spare jerrycan of petrol.

-Sunday morning at five, I was quite rudely awoken by my telephone.
+Sunday morning at five, I was quite rudely awoken by the telephone ring.
 It hardly ever rang unless there was some very very important information to be conveyed to the CO, which was indeed a rarity.

 It was Captain Vikrant at the other end.
 “Good Morning Sir.
 Sorry to disturb you at this hour.
 Your vehicle is standing in front of my residence.”